Phillips' South Shields looking to make history

 "Our players can see the rewards if they work hard and do well," he said.

-"They all see the story of Jamie Vardy, I'm not sure they would know about me!
+"They all see the story of Jamie Vardy, I'm not sure they would know about me.

 "But I was able to work hard and I always felt an opportunity would come at a higher level.